JDS Hayabusa: Construction and career

 Hayabusa was only active boat equipped with a gas turbine in the Maritime Self-Defense Force, but in 1970 the central shaft for the gas turbine was damaged, and her gas turbine engine and central shaft were removed in April of the same year.
 For this reason, only diesel engines have been operated since then.

 On March 1, 1960, the 2nd Submarine Chaser Corps was reorganized under the Kure District Force.
-Due to the wide deck width of the rear deck of Hayabusa, it was decided to remodel it into a accommodation boat due to the deterioration of the accommodation ship Yuchidori, and on October 1, 1977, the type was changed to a accommodation ship (ASY-91) and incorporated into the Yokosuka District Force.
+Due to the wide deck width of the rear deck of Hayabusa, it was decided to remodel it into a accommodation boat due to the deterioration of the accommodation ship Yuchidori, and on October 1, 1977, the type was changed to an accommodation ship (ASY-91) and incorporated into the Yokosuka District Force.

 After undergoing remodeling work on a Yokohama Yacht Co., the work was completed and recommissioned on April 20, 1978.

 She was decommissioned on February 28, 1987.